Dual Enrollment Courses

 Start earning college credit while still in high school.

 Sophomores, Juniors and Seniors in high school have the opportunity to take a variety of Freshman level art and design classes at CCS during the Fall and Winter semesters and earn college credits that can be applied to a future undergraduate program at CCS or the college of their choice.
 The CCS StART Scholarship offers $4,617 towards the cost of tuition.
 Many students are also eligible to receive additional funds via the State of Michigan School Aid Act.
+Classes are available after school at our Detroit campus or online on Saturdays.

 For more information about Dual Enrollment contact the Office of Precollege and Continuing Studies at 313.664.7456.